-In Roman times, in Europe, a ‘Pagan’ was literally a ‘country dweller’.
-As opposed to those sophisticated city types, Pagans typically earned their living from the land or doing manual labor.
-Later 'Pagan' was redefined as anyone who was non-Christian.
+In Roman times, in Europe, a pagan was a ‘country dweller’.
+As opposed to those sophisticated city types, pagans typically earned their living from the land or doing manual labor.
+Later 'pagan' was redefined as anyone who was non-Christian.

 Christianity spread through Roman occupied cities far faster than the outlying lands where ancient religious practices endured.
 These practices varied from country to country, but in Britain, for example, there were traditional places of worship dedicated to different deities—it all depended where you lived, as adjacent villages may have had different objects of worship.
 The idea was to placate the gods and curry favor in order to get a good crop or to heal a sick cow.
 So each hamlet and village had a special place, maybe a shrine, perhaps a site high on a hill, even a stone bridge where the faery folk hung out.
 It was all a bit mixed up.

 Eventually though the proponents of the new Christian faith got the idea that if they built churches on these old sacred spots, the pagans (their potential flock) would continue to turn up there.
 And should they appropriate some of the old pagan celebratory dates it would also help their cause.
 So they did.
 And they were correct.
 But that didn’t stop all the old rites, traditions, superstitions and other practices which continued happily alongside Christianity.
 Pagans were nothing, if not adaptable.
 They didn’t care if they worshiped their old gods in a church built for the new God on the block.
 They still carried out their good luck rituals or consulted the wise woman at the end of the lane, while tipping their hat at the clergy in public.

 The term now covers all earth-based faiths and paths.
 Sometimes it’s called ‘neo-paganism’.
 Modern paganism, in all its forms, attempts to combine ancient practices with modern life and covers a wide variety of spiritual paths and practices.
 For example, Druidism, Shamanism, etc. In fact, both witchcraft and Wicca are included.
 So all witches are pagan, yet not all pagans are witches.